Koncsi/deep-learning-hw-three/README.md

-# deep-learning-hw-three
-Deep Learning in Practice with Python and LUA - third homework
+# Deep Learning in Practice with Python and LUA - third homework